jannikhoesch/word-games/README.md

     python play.py

 ## Data Structures
-The Trie, a fundamental data structure in computer science, is essential to a wide range of appli- cations, from autocomplete systems to spell checkers and beyond.
+The Trie, a fundamental data structure in computer science, is essential to a wide range of applications, from autocomplete systems to spell checkers and beyond.
 At its core, a trie is a tree-like structure that efficiently stores a dynamic set of strings by using the common prefixes of the strings.
 This section explains the characteristics of the Trie data structure, highlighted by a discussion of my implementation of its key properties: nodes, insertion and search.

 ## Games
 ### Word Challenge